HRKings/dnd5e-foundryvtt-itemcollection/README.md

 The *Compact button compacts all items into a single line with the correct quantity.
 For spells, there is no quantity, so this acts as deduplicate.
 Since the list is always sorted you can use this to tidy up your spell book.

-The +Import brings all items in you inventory into the bag (excepting the bag itself and other bags).
-If the Spells? checkbox is selected then spells will be imported instead.
-This will only import inventory items, or if spells is ticked all spells from your spellbook.
-To add other items to a bag you must drop them in.

 Normally the weight of the bag updates as you add/delete items (currency weight is included according to the game setting).
 A GM can set the item to Fixed Weight and enter a weight in the adjacent weight field which is what will be shown in the inventory/encumberance.
 It is not a good idea to give players a fixed weight item with capacity 0 (unlimited) since this allows them to keep as much equipment as they like.

 Items can be dragged into or out of the bag.
 Be careful when dragging out of the bag since the item is immediately removed from the bag when you start the drag.
 If you change your mind make sure to drop the item back into the bag or it will disappear.